Dot-bind any key–value thing in Emacs Lisp

 When first writing this post, most examples used the second option — but this single function was begging to be written!

 Well, I'm happy to say that it's now available.
-It has been pushed to xht's git repo (not yet tagged) and can already be used.
 So all examples below will use it, except as noted above in #1.

 Dot-bindable things